 Smoke from burning wood also adds to air pollution, which causes over 1500 premature deaths each year in Montréal.

 What can you do to prevent problems or protect yourself?

-When a smog alert is in effect, do not use a fireplace or wood stove unless the fireplace or stove is your main means of heating your home.
+Don't use a fireplace or wood stove during a smog alert unless the fireplace or stove is your main source of heat.